fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/06_pointers/03_pointers.md

 ## pointers - syntax

-Append `*` to the type to indicate that it's the address.
+Append `*` to the type to indicate that it's an address.

 ```c++
 int x = 10;  // variable "x" of type int (integer) set to the value 10